agateau/clyde/docs/package-file-format.md

 The script can use the `httpGet(url) -> Response` function to synchronously send HTTP GET requests.
 The `Response` object contains two attributes:

-`status`: the HTTP status of the call,
+`status`: the HTTP status of the response,
-`text`: the body of the call.
+`text`: the text of the response.

 ## Environment variables